vishaljthakkar/ruby_on_rails/README.md

 10. rake --describe db:seed                                         # Describe from where the DB will be seeded from.
 11. rails generate model personal_info height:float weight:float person:references  # Adding references 1:1
 12. rails generate migration create_hobbies_people person:references hobby:references # 1: many. model names should be in alphabetical order
+13. rails generate scaffold_controller book name author             # We generated model before and now want to generate controller and view.